artndev/artndev-blog-v2/README.md

 ### Clone repository

-Create a new directory where you want to deploy the personal blog, then clone the repository into it.
+Create a new directory where you want to deploy the personal blog, then clone the repository into it:

 ```bash
 git clone https://github.com/artndev/artndev-blog-v2.git .
 ```

-Navigate to the project directory.
+Navigate to the project directory:

 ```bash
 cd root
 ```

-Change the working branch from _master_ (production branch) to _dev-public_ (public development branch) in the project directory to go through further steps without any issues.
+Change the working branch from _master_ (production branch) to _dev-public_ (public development branch) in the project directory to go through further steps without any issues:

 ```bash
 git checkout dev-public